 1. Suwanee Sculptour

-This article, written by Liz Vinson, originally appeared in Volume III of Explore Gwinnett Magazine
+This article, written by Lisa Mowry, originally appeared in Volume IV of Explore Gwinnett Magazine